 On July 21, 2018, while still caretaker of AQR, Ebrahim Raisi hosted Soleimani in Mashhad and offered him the highest honorary title of AQR.

-Although Khamenei was not able to engineer the presidential elections as he wanted and have Raisi become President, he chose another way.
-Finally, on June 6, 2018, in an order, Khamenei appointed Ebrahim Raisi as the regime’s Judiciary Chief.
+Although Khamenei was not able to engineer the 2017 presidential elections as he wanted and have Raisi become President, he chose another way.
+Finally, on June 6, 2018, Khamenei appointed Ebrahim Raisi as the regime’s Judiciary Chief .

 His meeting with the regime’s officials in the city of Mashhad after this appointment by Khamenei, particularly Raisi’s meetings with the IRGC commanders, and the behavior of others with him in the photos and clips that were published became noticed by different parties.
-Some described these meeting as an early allegiance with the regime’s next Supreme Leader.
-Especially, when Raisi started teaching Kharej lessons at the seminary in 2018, it became clear Khamenei has invested in him to be his successor.
+Some described these meetings as an early allegiance with the regime’s next Supreme Leader.
+Especially when Raisi started teaching Kharej lessons at the seminary in 2018, it became clear Khamenei had invested in him to be his successor.